 Setting yourself up for success in school is difficult.
 No one talks about it in high school or university.
 However, the internet is an excellent resource to help steer you in the correct direction.
 Here are my four top tips to help you do just that.

 Get an Internship, Co-op, or Work Study

-When choosing a university, many make an obvious consideration is to look at who offers the best program for their desired major, such as the best teachers, equipment, facilities, etc. However, many fail to consider choosing a university if they have an internship, co-op, or work-study for their major.
+When choosing a university, many consider it obvious to look at who offers the best program for their desired major, such as the best teachers, equipment, facilities, etc. However, many fail to consider choosing a university if they have an internship, co-op, or work-study for their major.
 I think this is a significant consideration.
 Getting experience early is critical in building up your resume and your expertise.

 Start a Portfolio

 This may be common sense, but it bears repeating.
 I would advocate having a physical and online portfolio if possible.
 There are many free websites you can take advantage of.
 Such as Google websites, Wix, and more.
-Here is where you can brand yourself, set yourself apart from others, look professional, and a side benefit-you get experience in building websites.
+Here is where you can brand yourself, set yourself apart from others, look professional, and get experience building websites.

 You may find yourself lacking projects.
 My answer, make fake ones.
 There are a lot of great ideas online for fake portfolio ideas.
 However, make sure it relates to your industry.
 Building a body of work will take time, but it is well worth it.

 Another benefit is that you will become familiar with social media management.
-This is a skill many companies are looking for in regards to marketing.
+This is a skill many companies are looking for in regard to marketing.

 Join a reputable registered group/certification

 There are many organizations out there that offer certification.
 Bonus, they often offer a reduced price for students.
 Many companies specify a destination or certification for their candidates.
 Go on Linkedin, indeed or another job board and search for what kind they are looking for.